-Pre COVID-19 Scenario A Scenario B Scenario C GDP growth is No significant tourism No significant tourism No significant tourism estimated without activity for 3 months. activity for 6 months . activity for 9 months. the occurrence of Quick recovery of hotel Slow recovery of hotel Recovery as of 2021 of the COVID-19 occupancy rates and occupancy rates and hotel occupancy rates and pandemic. tourism employment. tourism employment. tourism employment.
+Pre COVID-19 Scenario A Scenario B Scenario C GDP growth is No significant tourism No significant tourism No significant tourism estimated without activity for 3 months. activity for 6 months . activity for 9 months. the occurrence of Slow recovery of hotel Slower recovery of hotel Recovery of hotel the COVID-19 occupancy rates and occupancy rates and occupancy rates and pandemic. tourism employment. tourism employment. tourism employment as of 2021.
 Afl.
 950 monthly Afl.
 950 monthly Afl.
-950 monthly allowance allowance from the allowance from the from the government to government to the government to the the unemployed for 9 unemployed for 3 months. unemployed for 6 months. months.
-Savings held by Savings held by Savings held by households households will partially households will partially will partially supplement supplement private supplement private private consumption for consumption for the consumption for the the period in which there is period in which there is no period in which there is no no significant tourism significant tourism significant tourism activity. activity. activity.
+950 monthly allowance allowance from the allowance from the from the government to government to the government to the the unemployed for 6 unemployed for 6 months. unemployed for 6 months. months.
+Salary of employees from Salary of employees from Salary of employees from companies that lost at companies that lost at companies that lost at least least 25.0 percent of least 25.0 percent of 25.0 percent of revenues, is revenues, is subsidized by revenues, is subsidized by subsidized by 60.0 percent.
+60.0 percent.
+60.0 percent.
+Savings held by Savings held by Savings held by households households will partially households will partially will partially supplement supplement private supplement private private consumption for consumption for the consumption for the the period in which there is period in which there is no period in which there is no no significant tourism significant tourism significant tourism activity activity. activity.

-The anticipated 12-month average inflation rate for 2020 in the various scenarios is 1.4 percent.
-This is lower than the 4.3 percent recorded in 2019.
-The expected lower rate of inflation results from the decrease in electricity tariffs as of January 1, 2020, as well as the assumption of lower stable oil prices, and no tax increases.
+The 12-month average inflation rate for 2020 in the various scenarios is estimated at 1.4 percent.
+This is significantly lower than the 4.3 percent recorded in 2019.
+The expected lower rate of inflation results from the decrease in electricity tariffs as of January 1, 2020, the absence of the impact of the introduction of the BAVP, as well as the assumption of lower stable oil prices, and no tax increases.
 Potential price effects from a decrease in demand due to the pandemic were not taken into account.
+The latter implies that the inflationary pressures could even be lower.